 Identity theft and account fraud happen when someone steals your

 personal information in order to gain access to your money or to

 obtain credit in your name.
-One method that is growing in popularity
+One method

 is called “Phishing”.
 Phishing involves sending you seemingly